thanasisn/SDR_enhancement_LAP/article/article_doc.md

 this relation, have been reported by Zhang et al. (2018), on a study using a far higher sampling rate than ours.

-![Figure 3.4: Relation of the mean over irradiance and duration of GCE, where the color scale denotes the frequency of the respected events.](media/rId54.png){width="5.833333333333333in" height="3.687330489938758in"}
+![Figure 3.4: Relation of excess irradiation of CE groups with their duration.
+The logarithmic color scale denotes the frequency of the respective groups of events.](media/rId54.png){width="5.833333333333333in" height="3.687330489938758in"}

-Figure 3.4: Relation of the mean over irradiance and duration of GCE, where the color scale denotes the frequency of the respected events.
+Figure 3.4: Relation of excess irradiation of CE groups with their duration.
+The logarithmic color scale denotes the frequency of the respective groups of events.

 ## 3.4 Extreme cloud enhancement events